-What kind of vacation can a family of four plan for just a grand?
+What kind of vacation can a family of four or five plan for just a grand?
 We tackled the $1,000 question and discovered that families on a limited budget can, in fact, embark on fun and fantastic vacations without shelling out thousands of dollars and delving into the kids' college fund.
 Below are five budget- and kid-friendly resorts where families can enjoy affordable weekend getaways or weeklong summer escapes.

 In the Midwest: A Long Weekend at Great Wolf Lodge, Wisconsin Dells

 What's There: Great Wolf Lodge is a family-friendly resort set in Wisconsin Dells, the famed "Water Park Capital of the World," where onsite activities are wonderfully abundant.
 There are five restaurants on the property, plus an indoor water park, a kids' spa, a MagiQuest play area, a kids' day camp, an arcade and an ever-changing schedule of daily organized activities.
 And since the lodge offers affordable packages that bundle breakfast, digs and activities for one flat discounted price, a family can easily wile away a long weekend at the resort without breaking the bank.

 Getting There: Wisconsin Dells is roughly a four-hour drive from Chicago, a four-hour drive from Cedar Rapids, and a four-hour drive from the Minneapolis/St. Paul area.

 The Bottom Line: Great Wolf Lodge offers a meal-inclusive plan, which saves families 40 percent on meals at onsite restaurants.
 Rates are cheapest during colder months, but, as Great Wolf Lodge's water park is indoors, it's a fantastic year-round destination.
 Rates include free water park passes, story time, a Clock Tower Show, the Wolf Walk and some additional activities.